python/mypy/mypyc/doc/introduction.rst

   attributes declared ``Final`` are immutable (and tries to enforce this).

 * Classes are usually compiled to *C extension classes*.
-They use use `vtables <https://en.wikipedia.org/wiki/Virtual_method_table>`_ for efficient method calls and attribute accesses.
+They use `vtables <https://en.wikipedia.org/wiki/Virtual_method_table>`_ for efficient method calls and attribute accesses.